xalitoarriaza/help/docs/new-apps.md

 ## Atomic deployment

-The Old Apps Git offer a synchronization deployment mode: the Git repo contents get's rsynced file by file.
+The Old Apps Git offer a synchronization deployment mode: the Git repo contents gets rsynced file by file.
 Per default this is non-destructive, new files and changes would replace old files, but no files will be deleted (overwrite but not delete).

 The New Apps deployment is [atomic](http://blog.fortrabbit.com/new-apps-are-here).
 That means that a completely new release package will substitute the old one on every deploy.
 We have made a [behind the scenes video](deployment-architecture-video) showcasing what is happening in the background.
 The atomic deployment features also a true build process: your code will only be released if all scripts (composer install, optional pre- and post-deploy scripts) succeed.

 Everything will feel familiar.
-You will most likely you'll first notice a different more detailed Git deploy log.
+You will most likely first notice a different, more detailed Git deploy log.

 ### Composer packages